GregoryUnderscore/Mining-Automation-Miner-Stats/ReadMe.md

 # **Miner Stats for CPU and GPU Miners**

 ### **Summary**
 Pull and save miner statistics for various mining software.
-Cpuminer-opt and SRBMiner are supported out-of-the-box.
+Cpuminer-opt, SRBMiner, and Cpuminer-rplant are supported out-of-the-box.
 You can add your own setup too for other mining software.
-Various SQL queries can then be utilized to aid in mining automation or predictions.
+Tested on Linux and Windows.
+Various SQL queries can also be utilized to aid in mining automation or predictions (/sql folder).

 ### **Important**
 Pool provider statistics are required for profitability estimates/actuals.
 Before using this, please see the instructions at: https://github.com/GregoryUnderscore/Mining-Automation-ZergPool.com